daz-ml-lab/test-structure/README.md

      from src.processing import clean_data
      ```
-     This approach modifies your Python path so the `src/` folder is recognized.
+     This approach modifies your Python path so the `library/` folder is recognized.

 3. **Environment Consistency**
-   - Always remember to `conda activate my_project_<hostname>` (or whatever the environment name is) before running your code.
+   - Always remember to `conda activate <project_name>_env` (or whatever the environment name is) before running your code.

 ---